hsan-ennouri/MICROBS-internship-/README.md

 # Endovascular Sensor Readout - STM32 Firmware
 ## Overview
-Redesigned the embedded data acquisition firmware for a multi-sensor endovascular guidewire designed to monitor blood flow dynamics in real-time.
-Ported the legacy control logic from an Arduino prototype to an STM32 microcontroller to leverage higher processing speeds, expanded memory, and advanced peripheral capabilities.
-Engineered the firmware to interface seamlessly with a newly designed custom PCB, optimizing the analog signal chain and eliminating previous hardware bottlenecks.
+Redesigned the embedded data acquisition firmware for a multi-sensor endovascular guidewire designed to monitor blood flow.
+Migrated the code from an Arduino prototype to an STM32 microcontroller to leverage higher processing speeds, expanded memory, and advanced peripheral capabilities.
+Engineered the firmware to interface seamlessly with a newly designed custom PCB, optimizing the analog signal chain.

 ## Key Features
 Architecture Optimization: Re-engineered the data acquisition topology to bypass the legacy multiplexed I2C bottleneck, ensuring reliable, synchronous sampling across 4 concurrent pressure sensor channels.